 Costs represent the opportunity costs arising from committing resources of the IAEA and GPs to RCA-related activities.
 They include costs of conducting RCA mutation breeding training courses, workshops, expert meetings and other activities, costs associated with developing additional mutant varieties of crops (where attributable to the RCA), and overhead costs.

-Results of the analysis indicate that the mutation breeding RCA delivered excellent economic outcomes, with estimated benefits significantly exceeding estimated costs.
-In the baseline scenario, the mutation breeding RCA generated EUR 15.1m of net economic benefits (valued in 2020 EUR, including 2.2m costs and 17.3m benefits).
-This implies that, historically, each 1 EUR of costs was associated with 7.84 EUR of economic benefits on average.
+Results of the analysis indicate that the RCA delivered excellent economic outcomes, with estimated benefits significantly exceeding estimated costs.
+In the baseline scenario, the RCA generated EUR 15.8m of net economic benefits (valued in 2020 EUR, including 1.6m costs and 17.3m benefits).
 As is often the case in cost-benefit analysis, some important parameters required modelling assumptions to be developed, in consultation with mutation breeding experts.
-To understand the implications of uncertainty in these modelling assumptions, sensitivity analysis was conducted.
-Sensitivity analysis revealed that under a range of alternative assumptions, net benefits could be between EUR 6.9m and EUR 22.5m.
-In our view, it is likely that the net benefits of the mutation breeding RCA were positive under almost all plausible assumptions about benefits and costs.
+To understand the implications of uncertainty in these modelling assumptions, sensitivity analysis was conducted that involved testing how the estimates of benefits and costs varied under alternative assumptions.
+Sensitivity analysis revealed that under a range of alternative conservative and optimistic assumptions, net benefits could be between EUR 7.5m and EUR 23.2m.
+In our view, it is likely that the net benefits of the RCA remain positive under almost all plausible assumptions about benefits and costs.

+This implies that, historically, each 1 EUR of costs was associated with 11.1 EUR of economic benefits on average with a range from 5.8 EUR under the most pessimistic scenario that we considered to 15.9 EUR under the most optimistic scenario that we considered.

 Our estimates of costs and benefits are largely retrospective and are based on actual outcomes under the RCA between 2000 and 2019.
 These results should not be used to make decisions about the future of the RCA, or to decide whether the scale of the RCA should be increased or decreased.
 Full details of the cost-benefit analysis are provided in Annex F.

 Conclusion

-The mutation breeding RCA has supported a significant body of research, contributing to the speed with which these mutant varieties have been developed and commercialised and, in some cases, enabling mutant varieties to be developed that would not otherwise have been developed.
+The RCA has supported a significant body of mutation breeding research, contributing to the speed with which these mutant varieties have been developed, distributed for production and commercialised and, in some cases, enabling mutant varieties to be developed that would not otherwise have been developed.
 This research has brought positive impacts including increases in yield productivity and food supply, reduced use of agricultural inputs, and increased market prices for produce.

-Cost-benefit analysis estimated that the mutation breeding RCA created significantly more economic value than it consumed between 2000 and 2019, with each 1 EUR of costs associated with 7.84 EUR of economic benefits on average.
+Cost-benefit analysis estimated that the RCA created significantly more economic value than it consumed between 2000 and 2019, with each 1 EUR of costs incurred between 2000 and 2019 associated with 11.1 EUR of economic benefits on average.

-The impact assessment involved pre-defining agreed performance criteria (aspects of social and economic impacts that were the focus of the evaluation) and standards (narratives describing four levels of performance – excellent, good, adequate, and inadequate).
-These criteria and standards provided a transparent and robust framework for rating the impact of the mutation breeding RCA (Table 16, Annex G).
+Pre-defined performance criteria were agreed with IAEA and GP experts to provide an evaluative framework for the impact assessment (Table 16, Annex G).
 Evidence of RCA impacts provided by the IAEA and GPs suggests that the RCA meets standards of: